-Paris Hilton banned from Japan
+Paris Hilton has been banned from Japan.

 The heiress cancelled her Asia tour to promote her fashion and fragrance lines and boarded a private jet back to Los Angeles after being denied entry at Tokyo’s airport Wednesday following her drug violation in the U.S., the Associated Press reports.